 Jay Walker, Curator of TEDMED closed the 2012 meeting by saying there were three I’s that sum up what TEDMED is all about:

-I would like to add a third I – and that is for icons.
+I would like to add a fourth I – and that is for icons.
 There were a lot of accomplished and prominent people on the stage during the three and a half days of the TEDMED 2012 event, but two of them rose to the level of icons.

 The first icon to grace the stage was E.O.
 Wilson (the E.O. is for Eugene Osborne).
 E.O., Honorary Curator in Entomology and University Research and Professor Emeritus at Harvard University, is hailed in our conference booklet as “one of the leading biologists in the world and one of the foremost naturalists in both science and literature.”
 He is a synthesizer – as all great eclectic thinkers are – and he is an innovator – having created “two scientific disciplines (island biogeography and sociobiology), three unifying concepts for science and the humanities (biophilia, biodiversity studies, and consilience) and one major technological advance in the study of global biodiversity (the Encyclopedia of Life).”